vijay03/asstprofbook/index.md

 <img src="assets/img/cover.png" style="float:left;width:200px;margin:10px 10px 10px 10px">

 Hello!
 My name is Vijay Chidambaram, and I'm a recently-promoted Associate Professor at the Department of Computer Science at the University of Texas at Austin.

-I'm planning to write "The CS Assistant Professor" Handbook over the next year or so while I'm on my sabbatical (hope to be done by Jun 23!).
+I'm the author of the "The CS Assistant Professor Handbook", a book that explains the professor job and discusses the challenges that new professors face.

-If you are interested in the book, please sign up [here](https://forms.gle/VsHjhUBUTAR9a6nJ8) to receive updates!
+If you are interested in the book, please sign up [here](https://forms.gle/VsHjhUBUTAR9a6nJ8) to receive updates, and leave comments!
 You can use the form to tell me if there are topics you would like me to cover.

 <p><br></p>